awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Optimization_Data_Collection/4_Create_Custom_Data_Collection_Module.md

 5. There is a Glue Crawler which is the one we triggered in the Lambda which reads from your S3 bucket and creates an Athena table based on the data.
 It used the Glue Role we made in the template.

-6. To trigger the Lambda we use a Cloudwatch event which runs on a pre-defined schedule.
+6. To trigger the Lambda we use a CloudWatch event which runs on a pre-defined schedule.
 You can find more options for scheduling [here](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html)

 7. There is an example of a saved Athena query.
 This is useful if you know that you will be using the same query often and want to have it available.